-Further, No penalties or strictures were imposed on the Company by Securities and Exchange Board of India or any other statutory authority on any matter related to capital markets, during the last three years.
+During the year under review, Nil investor complaints were received and no complaint was pending as on 31st March, 2025.
+No penalties or strictures were imposed on the Company by any of the Stock Exchanges, Securities and Exchange Board of India or any other statutory authority on any matter related to capital markets, during the last three years.